myhro/docs-content/content/reference/swarm-json.md

 * GIANTSWARM_ENV: e.g. "giantswarm/dev"
 * GIANTSWARM_LOGIN_NAME: e.g. "yourusername"

 You can use these anywhere in your `swarm.json`.
-E.g. in our ['Complete example'](#complete-example) above, we use the $GIANTSWARM_LOGIN_NAME to customize the domain entry of the application based on the current user's username.
+E.g. in our ['Complete example'](#complete-example) above, we use the $GIANTSWARM_LOGIN_NAME variable to customize the domain entry of the application based on the current user's username.

 ## Making use of additional configuration variables